chatflip/ImgVisFeat/docs/cli.rst

 Implementation Details
 ----------------------

-The CLI is implemented in the :mod:`imgvisfeat.cli` module.
+The CLI is implemented in the :mod:`ivf.cli` module.
 Here's an overview of the main function:

-.. automodule:: imgvisfeat.cli
+.. automodule:: ivf.cli
    :members: main
    :undoc-members:
    :show-inheritance: